 Evercreech Falls Loop

 The Evercreech Falls loop is a scenic forest walk along mostly flat forest ground.
-The begins at the far end of the campsite and follows a 3.5 km loop (40 minutes) around the banks of the Evercreech Rivulet.
+This begins at the far end of the campsite and follows a 3.5 km loop (40 minutes) around the banks of the Evercreech Rivulet.
 Roughly halfway there is a well-signed fork leading to Evercreech Falls.

 The track is easily managed by most.
 However, there is a section where you have to cross the river which might prove difficult for some.
-To help, there's a fixed line which you can use to balance along the rocks as you cross.
+To help, there's a fixed line that you can use to balance along the rocks as you cross.

 Overall, the Evercreech Falls loop is very picturesque and showcases the very best of the natural beauty of the region.
 The river is lined with tall fern trees and dense forest shrubs in a way that frames a great photo at almost every angle.